moylty/DejaBrewPOS/README.md

 not just because it will allow me to make binaries for Windows and Linux, but also because I just HATE developing on Windows.

-I was planning to use GTK, but setting up the development prerequisites was an absolute pain.
+I was planning to use GTK, but setting up the development prerequisites on Windows was an absolute pain.

 I might use the [imgui library](https://github.com/ocornut/imgui).